trebeljahr/trebeljahr.com/_booknotes/zero-to-one.md

 > Statistics doesn't work when the sample size is one.

-> No one pretended that misfortune didn't exist, but prior generations believed in making their own luck by working hard.
+> No one pretended that misfortune didn't exist, but prior generations believed in making their luck by working hard.

 If luck is all there is, what's the point in reading books and acquiring skills?